Beachmere - Sandstone Point

 Population growth drivers in Beachmere - Sandstone Point are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, Beachmere - Sandstone Point's population is approximately 18,125.
-This represents an increase of 1,656 people since the 2021 Census, which reported a population of 16,469.
-The change was inferred from the estimated resident population of 17,652 in June 2024 and an additional 406 validated new addresses since the Census date.
-This results in a density ratio of 164 persons per square kilometer.
-Beachmere - Sandstone Point's growth rate of 10.1% since the 2021 census exceeded both the SA3 area average (8.6%) and the national average, indicating significant population growth in the region.
-Interstate migration contributed approximately 84.6% of overall population gains during recent periods.
+Beachmere-Sandstone Point's population is approximately 18,210 as of Feb 2026.
+This figure represents an increase of 1,741 people since the 2021 Census, which reported a population of 16,469 people.
+The growth was inferred from ABS estimated resident population data of 17,652 in June 2024 and additional validated new addresses since the Census date amounting to 427.
+This results in a population density ratio of 165 persons per square kilometer.
+The area's 10.6% growth since the 2021 census exceeded both the SA3 area average (8.9%) and the national average, indicating significant growth.
+Interstate migration contributed approximately 84.6% of overall population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Looking ahead, demographic trends suggest a population increase just below the median of statistical areas analysed by AreaSearch.
-The area is expected to increase by 1,946 persons to reach approximately 20,071 by 2041, reflecting an overall gain of 8.1% over the 17-year period based on the latest annual ERP population numbers.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+By 2041, the population is expected to increase by approximately 1,946 persons based on latest annual ERP population numbers, reflecting a total gain of 7.6% over the 17 years.

 Frequently Asked Questions - Population